-- The Examinations Officer will enter students for all appropriate examination units, including NEA units, and when relevant 'cash-in' codes, before the deadline for final entries. - Where confidential materials are directly received by the Examinations Officer, she will be responsible for receipt, safe storage and safe transmission of the materials. - Where marks are submitted electronically by the Head of Department, a print out of the marks submitted must be given to the Examination Officer.
+- The Examinations Officer will enter students for all appropriate examination units, including NEA units before the deadline for final entries. - Where confidential materials are directly received by the Examinations Officer, they will be responsible for receipt, safe storage and safe transmission of the materials. - The Examination Officer will confirm with each Head of Department whether they will be submitting their NEA marks directly to the examination board or whether they will provide marks for the Examination Officer to submit.
 Where still necessary, the Examinations Officer will download and distribute marksheets for Heads of Department to provide the marks for NEA units.
 The Examinations Officer will then collect and send marksheets to awarding bodies before the published deadline. - The Examinations Officer will liaise with the SENCO to ensure access arrangements for relevant students have been applied for prior to the examination or assessment.